 The best part of a biodiverse garden?
 It is mainly self-sustaining and, over time, garden biodiversity will increase drastically.
 By creating a biodiverse, indigenous garden you make a valuable contribution to conservation.

-For more information on the International Day for Biological Diversity, visit the website.
+For more information on the International Day for Biological Diversity, visit this website.